LISRec: Modeling User Preferences with Learned Item Shortcuts for Sequential Recommendation

 This section describes the datasets, evaluation metrics, baseline models, and implementation details used in our experiments.

-\textbf{Datasets.} We utilize four sequential recommendation datasets--Beauty, Sports, Toys~\cite{mcauley2015image}, and Yelp--to train and evaluate both the sequential recommendation module and the item filtering module.
+\textbf{Datasets.} We utilize four sequential recommendation datasets--Beauty, Sports, and Toys from Amazon Product~\cite{mcauley2015image}, and Yelp--to train and evaluate both the sequential recommendation module and the semantic shortcut extractor.
 More details are shown in Appendix~\ref{app:data}.

 \textbf{Evaluation Metrics.} We adopt Recall@10/20 and NDCG@10/20 to evaluate the recommendation performance, which is consistent with prior works~\cite{Xie2022DIF-SR,liu2023text,chen2024hllm}.
-Statistical significance is determined using a permutation test with P$<0.05$.
+Statistical significance is determined using a permutation test with $P<0.05$.

-\textbf{Baselines.} We compare ConsRec with several widely used methods for sequential recommendation, including vanilla sequential recommendation models and some item denoising techniques.
+\textbf{Baselines.} We compare \method{} with several widely used methods for sequential recommendation, including vanilla sequential recommendation models and some item denoising techniques.